mamba2410/usb-to-irda/README.md

 Order from your favourite PCB fab.
 Files provided will be for JLC.
 If you want others (e.g. PCBway) then you'll have to generate them yourself from the KiCad files.

-This is a 2-layer board, 1.6mm thickness (other thicknesses should work).
-HASL finish is fine.
+This is a 2-layer board, 1.6mm thickness, lead-free HASL finish.
 Don't bother with the stencil unless you want to use a hot plate and solder paste.
-You should be able to buy 5 for like $2 plus shipping.
+You should be able to buy 5 for like $3 plus shipping.

 ### Parts